usbarmory/tamago-example/README.md

 The `gcp` target can be executed on [Google Compute Engine](https://cloud.google.com/products/compute), see [tools](https://github.com/usbarmory/tamago-example/tree/master/tools) for more information.

-It can also be executed in _Emulated hardware with QEMU_ but with IP address 10.132.0.1/24, instead of 10.0.0.2/24.
+It can also be executed in _Emulated hardware with QEMU_, when using `make qemu` IP address 10.132.0.1/24 (VCP europe-west1) should be used on the host, rather than 10.0.0.2/24.

 Building and executing on ARM targets
 =====================================